 gitlab.switch.ch (not a service!)

-We have set this up for a collaboration project, and anyone with a SWITCHaai account can use it—just sign in via the “Shibboleth” option.
+We have set this up for a collaboration project, and anyone with a SWITCHaai (including SWITCH edu-ID) account can use it—just sign in via the “SWITCHaai” option.
 But note that this is not a “service”… this means that there is no formal support (although we will look into requests sent to

-engines-support on a best-efforts basis), it can go away at any time, we upgrade the software without notice etc. The project in question is still going on until the end of 2017, so the immediate probability of it going away is low, but please consider this.
+engines-support on a best-efforts basis), it can go away at any time, we upgrade the software without notice etc. Several ongoing collaboration projects are using this server, so the immediate probability of it going away is low, but please consider this.

 gitlab.YOURDOMAIN (as a service)